 Naval War College Museum, Newport

-A personal favourite of former US presidents to visit and also be lecturers at the college, such as Roosevelt and Captain Alfred Thayer Mahan.
+A personal favorite of former US presidents to visit and also be lecturers at the college, such as Roosevelt and Captain Alfred Thayer Mahan.
 It is the original site of the United States Naval War College.
 It also contains the world’s first torpedo establishment and a memorial for men and women who served at the US naval torpedo station.

 U.S. Navy Seabee Museum, Port Hueneme